Graduate Academic Policies

 BS Honors Thesis Requirements

 Graduating BS Honors thesis students are required to follow the procedures in the online guide for preparing and writing their theses.
 The amount of copies submitted is designated by the student’s advisor, typically ranging from 1-2 copies (Honors College no longer requires a copy).
 BS students will need to turn in their manuscripts and signature pages in to the College Graduate Coordinator for review and final approval.
 These students need to follow the instructions for paper requirements and submission deadlines for Traditional Binding only.
 Graduating BS Honors Thesis students are not required to do an electronic submission at this time.

 MS Thesis and Dissertation Two Step Submission Process:

 |Step One: Electronic Submission (ETD)|

 From Summer 2012 onward, the submission of a manuscript for graduating MS Thesis and PhD students is a two step process.
 The college requires these students to submit an Electronic Thesis or Dissertation (ETD).
-Additional information on submitting the ETD is available online at the Graduate and Professional Studies (GPS) website, which also includes steps on how to submit an ETD.
-This information is available here.
+Additional information on submitting the ETD is available online at the Graduate School website, which also includes steps on how to submit an ETD.